-Normalized relative backscatter (NRB) data from two MPL lidar (in a vertical to zenith scan mode) were also used to concurrently estimate midday PBL heights on 11 August 2015 from 1250-1402 LST, both alone a mobile route (Fig. 1b) and at a fixed site (adjacent to the urban IAP tower).
-As MPL instruments cannot be absolutely calibrated, small differences exist in CRB values when both were co-located (at start time of Fig. 6).
-Results show a fairly uniform urban CBL depth (about 1.2 km), with well mixed conditions near the tower (Fig. 6a).
-While the mobile rural-heights (about 0.8 km, Fig. 6b) were generally lower than the concurrent IAP urban values (s expected), they increased when the instrument passed through the urban areas.
-In addition, both sections show some PBL-top gravity wave activity and the mobile results also show two large 10-min rural convective periods.
-Urban weather-model development.
-RMPAS-Urban forecasts suffer from overpredicted (especially nocturnal) 2-m temperatures and 10-m wind speeds.
-Use of the BEP scheme (also with default look-up table input parameters), did improve Beijing operational 2-m temperature and 10-m wind speed absolute-biases by 4°C and 1 m s-1, respectively (Barlage et al. 2016).
-Despite the use of BEP, urban models still consistently overestimate 2-m temperatures because of incorrect predicted surface energy-balance terms.
-Beijing anthropogenic heat emissions are comparable to other major cities, e.g. NYC (Gutiérrez et al. 2015a), and mega-city anthropogenic heat is partly due to air conditioning (A/C) systems.
-These systems release a mixture of sensible and latent heat to the environment, and in summer, 50-80% of the heat released by evaporative cooled A/C systems is latent energy (Sailor et al. 2007).
-Air conditioning heat releases in BEM, however, are assumed as 100% sensible heat (Salamanca et al. 2011), an important reason for the over-predicted 2-m urban temperatures.
+Normalized relative backscatter (NRB) data from two MPLs (in a vertical to zenith scan mode) were also used to concurrently estimate midday PBL heights on 11 August 2015 from 1250 to 1402 LST, both along a mobile route (Fig. 1b) and at a fixed site (adjacent to the urban IAP tower).
+As MPL instruments cannot be absolutely calibrated, small differences exist in NRB values when both were collocated (at start time of Fig. 6).
+Results show a fairly uniform urban CBL depth (about 1.2 km), with well-mixed conditions near the tower (Fig. 6a).
+While the mobile rural heights (about 0.8 km; Fig. 6b) were generally lower than the concurrent IAP urban values (as expected), they increased when the instrument passed through the urban areas.
+In addition, both sections show some PBL-top gravity wave activity, and the mobile results also show two large 10-min rural convective periods.

+Urban weather model development.
+RMAPS urban (RMAPS-Urban) forecasts suffer from overpredicted (especially nocturnal) 2-m temperatures and 10-m wind speeds.
+Use of the BEP scheme (also with default lookup table input parameters) did improve Beijing operational 2-m temperature and 10-m wind speed absolute biases by 4°C and 1 m s-1, respectively (Barlage et al. 2016).

+Despite the use of BEP, urban models still consistently overestimate 2-m temperatures because of incorrectly predicted surface energy balance terms.
+Beijing anthropogenic heat emissions are comparable to other major cities (e.g., NYC; Gutiérrez et al. 2015a), and megacity anthropogenic heat is partly due to air conditioning (A/C) systems.
+These systems release a mixture of sensible and latent heat to the environment, and in summer, 50%-80% of the heat released by evaporative-cooled A/C systems is latent energy (Sailor et al. 2007).
+Air conditioning heat releases in BEM, however, are assumed as 100% sensible heat (Salamanca et al. 2010), an important reason for the overpredicted 2-m urban temperatures.

-To improve RMAPS-Urban performance, SURF simulations used the new Evaporative Cooling (EC) scheme of Gutiérrez et al. (2015a, b), developed for NYC and incorporated into the BEM urbanization option.
+To improve RMAPS-Urban performance, SURF simulations used the new evaporative cooling (EC) scheme of Gutiérrez et al. (2015a,b), developed for NYC and incorporated into the BEM urbanization option.
 Model evaluation of predicted temperatures and humidities used both data from eight urban AWS sites across Beijing and fluxes from the 140-m level of the IAP tower (Fig. 1b).
-The modeling period was 4-11 July 2015, which included dry (6th-11th) and wet (4th-5th) days.
+The modeling period was 4-11 July 2015, which included dry (6-11 July) and wet (4-5 July) days.